 Residency options for training in OCF include NMM/OMM residencies, Plus-One Fellowships and combined four year programs.
-Many AOA affiliated residencies in other osteopathic specialties (family practice, internal medicine, neurology, etc.) also offer opportunities to practice OCF and other osteopathic approaches.
-Many ACGME residencies that offer Integrative Medicine Fellowships are supportive of residents developing their OMM skills.
+Many residencies with osteopathic recognition in other specialties (family practice, internal medicine, neurology, etc.) also offer opportunities to practice OCF and other osteopathic approaches.
+Many conventional ACGME residencies that offer Integrative Medicine Fellowships are supportive of residents developing their OMM skills.
 Networking at the AAO Convocation can help students find programs that are a good fit.

 Continuing Medical Education